bbradt/dfncluster/README.md

 ## References
 <a name="ref1"></a> [1].
 Eswar Damaraju et al. “Dynamic functional connectivity analysis reveals transient states of dyscon-nectivity in schizophrenia”.
 In:NeuroImage: Clinical5 (2014), pp. 298–308.<br>

 <a name="ref2"></a> [2].
 Mustafa S Salman et al. “Group ICA for identifying biomarkers in schizophrenia:‘Adaptive’networks viaspatially constrained ICA show more sensitivity to group differences than spatio-temporal regression”.In:NeuroImage: Clinical22 (2019), p.
 101747.<br>

 <a name="ref3"></a> [3].
 Elena A Allen et al. “Tracking whole-brain connectivity dynamics in the resting state”.
 In:Cerebralcortex24.3 (2014), pp. 663–676.<br>

 <a name="ref4"></a> [4].
+D. Zhi et al., "Abnormal Dynamic Functional Network Connectivity and Graph Theoretical Analysis in Major Depressive Disorder," 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Honolulu, HI, 2018, pp. 558-561.<br>

+<a name="ref5"></a> [5].
 U Sakoglu, AM Michael, and VD Calhoun.
 “Classification of schizophrenia patients vs healthy controlswith dynamic functional network connectivity”.
 In:Neuroimage47.1 (2009), S39–41.<br>

-<a name="ref5"></a> [5].
+<a name="ref6"></a> [6].
 Unal  Sako ̆glu  et  al.  “A  method  for  evaluating  dynamic  functional  network  connectivity  and  task-modulation: application to schizophrenia”.
 In:Magnetic Resonance Materials in Physics, Biology andMedicine23.5-6 (2010), pp. 351–366.<br>

+<a name="ref7"></a> [7].
+V. M. Vergara, A. Abrol, F. A. Espinoza and V. D. Calhoun, "Selection of Efficient Clustering Index to Estimate the Number of Dynamic Brain States from Functional Network Connectivity*," 2019 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Berlin, Germany, 2019, pp. 632-635.<br>

+<a name="ref8"></a> [8].
+Pedregosa et al. “2.3.
+Clustering.”
+Scikit, scikit-learn.org/stable/modules/clustering.html.<br>